-- removed any deficiencies in Admission Requirements; - completed STAT 001 or its approved equivalent, a prerequisite to the program (does not count towards the degree) which must be taken before GOVT 200; - completed at least 15 units in the graduate program with a minimum 3.0 GPA; - successfully met the writing proficiency requirement; and - submitted a thesis prospectus (if the student elects to do a thesis).
+- removed any deficiencies in Admission Requirements and - completed GOVT 100 or its approved equivalent, a prerequisite to the program (does not count towards the degree) which must be taken before GOVT 200.
+Each student is also strongly urged (but not required) to complete a statistics course before finishing his/her degree and - completed at least 15 units in the graduate program with a minimum 3.0 GPA and - successfully met the writing proficiency requirement.